Permits & Inspections

 Click Here to visit our Construction Permit Self-Service

-Building inspections first began in Acworth in 1973 and the first inspector was hired on a contract basis to work as needed.
+Building inspections first began in Acworth in 1973 with the first inspector being hired on a contract basis to work as needed.
 At the time, there were only 2 permits issued each month.
 By 1995, an average of 15 permits per month were issued and the fees collected were approximately $43,000.
-Just 3 years later, annual permit revenues in the Building Department reached nearly $500,000.
+Just 3 years later, annual permit revenues in the Building Department reached nearly $500,000 as growth from Atlanta reached the area.
+Even during the COVID 19 pandemic, Acworth continued to add roughly 10 million dollars of construction activity annually.

 Current members of the Building Department staff include: